 Contemporary Music Group

-If you're interested in taking part in the Contemporary Music Group or want more information on performances, please contact Maxwell Davies on +44 (0)117 32 84308 or by email at Maxwell.Davies@uwe.ac.uk.
+For more details please contact Dr Max Davies on +44 (0)117 32 84308 or by emailing Maxwell.Davies@uwe.ac.uk.

 Everyone is welcome to attend rehearsal sessions, even if you have no experience of performing jazz or improvising.
 There is no audition, and a fun and supportive environment is guaranteed for anyone who wishes to take part.
 There will be opportunities for performances on and off campus, although we may need to rotate who performs depending on numbers.

-For more information, please contact Max Davies by emailing Maxwell.Davies@uwe.ac.uk or by calling the CPA office on +44 (0)117 32 82067.
+For more information, please contact Dr Max Davies on +44 (0)117 32 84308 or by emailing Maxwell.Davies@uwe.ac.uk.